 Those who misunderstand my being misinterpret my actions and emotions.

-m.
+Yes I am able to keep my feelings to myself but that doesn't mean I don't have them.
 That doesn't mean I don't go over every interaction with the opposite and same sex with a fine tuned comb, over and over and over again.
 It means I keep it to myself.
 It means sometimes I'm quiet.
 It means sometimes I'm not expressive but...I am not a robot.
 I am not without emotion.
 I am not without feelings of regret or guilt; without feelings of remorse or sorrow.
 Of thinking that all of the actions following my action were my fault.
 It means unlike others, sometimes I won't allow myself to make that call.
 To reach out.
 To speak up.
 To speak out.

 I understand.
 My ability to keep those thought processes to myself makes others unaware of my over analysis of certain situations and for that I say...I guess.
 While I can make myself understand, it's pretty dumb to me that people don't afford me the same thoughtfulness (and yes this has been vocalized to me before).
-To believe that I don't have the same kind of feelings as other people is as hurtful as it is ridiculous
+To believe that I don't have the same kind of feelings as other people is as hurtful as it is ridiculous.

 I had to learn a long time ago to suppress my feelings.
 Life happened and in the face of it all, there were people depending on me who needed me to be strong and silent.
 So I stayed strong and silent in public.
 I'm really good at controlling things I can control.
 I guess I haven't learned how to shut it off just yet.